duckduckgo/duckduckgo-privacy-extension/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Use this template for reporting a bug.

+---

 <!--
 This form is for reporting bugs or issues with the extension and not to report broken sites.
 To report a broken site use the 'Report Broken Site' link on the extension popup.
 -->